TM Hughes & Son offer domestic and commercial rewiring to the residents and business owners of Essex.

 The wiring will run inside walls and under floors.
 There are various ways to achieve this, which will depend on your property.
 We’ll go through this during the survey.

-For more information on our Rewiring services, or for a free no-obligation survey and quote, please get in touch using the phone number or contact form below
+For more information on our Rewiring service or a free no-obligation survey and quote, please get in touch using the phone number or contact form below.
+One of our experienced staff will answer any questions you may have.